Foreign travel advice

 Entering the OPTs

-Entry to the OPTs, including by sea to Gaza, is controlled by the Israeli authorities.
+The Israeli authorities control entry to the OPTs, including by sea to Gaza.
 You must show a passport and Israeli immigration slip to cross between Israel and the OPTs.

-There are requirements for foreign nationals entering the West Bank.
-Read about the requirements for entering the West Bank on the Israel government website.
+Read about the requirements for foreign nationals entering the West Bank on the Israeli government website.

 Israeli border officials at Tel Aviv Ben Gurion Airport have asked some travellers to sign a form stating they are not allowed to enter territories controlled by the Palestinian Authority unless they get advance authorisation from the Israeli ‘Territory Actions Co-ordinator’.
 You can be deported from Israel and barred from entry for up to 10 years for violating this restriction.

-If immigration officials believe you plan to enter Gaza without permission, or that you’re entering Israel to work in the OPTs, you may be refused entry.
+If immigration officials believe you plan to enter Gaza without permission, or that you’re entering Israel to work in the OPTs, they may refuse you entry.

-FCDO cannot support individuals applying for entry or exit permits for Gaza.
+FCDO cannot support your application for entry or exit permits for Gaza.
 If you decide to visit Gaza against FCDO advice, you must contact the relevant authorities well in advance.
 FCDO cannot provide administrative support to UK charities wishing to enter Gaza by the Rafah crossing.

 The Rafah border regularly closes with no warning and for long periods.
 The Erez border is currently closed.
 At these times it may be impossible to enter or leave Gaza.